Toy Story 4: Plot

 Buzz Lightyear, trying to find Woody, gets lost in a traveling carnival and encounters prize toys Bunny and Ducky.
 They find Woody and Bo, who take them to stunt bike toy Duke Caboom.
-They attempt to rescue Forky, only to nearly get killed by the store owner's cat.
-The toys refuse to go back due to the danger, but Woody, who doesn't believe in leaving toys behind, inadvertently insults Bo's lost toy nature, leaving her and Buzz to rescue Forky.
-When he confronts Gabby, she explains that she means no harm only wanting his voice box so she can be played with by the store owner's granddaughter, Harmony.
-Woody agrees, only for Harmony to reject Gabby afterwards.
+They attempt to rescue Forky, only to nearly get killed by the store owner's cat Dragon.
+The toys refuse to go back due to the danger, but Woody, overwhelmed by the ordeal of being neglected by Bonnie, indirectly ensued a dispute with Bo who dejectedly leaves with the others except Buzz.
+Upon confronting Gabby, she explains that she means no harm, only wanting his voice box so she can be played with by the store owner's granddaughter, Harmony.
+Woody voluntarily sacrifices his voice box to Gabby, in exchange for the safe return of Forky, only for Harmony to reject Gabby afterwards.

-Woody sends Forky to the RV and convinces Gabby to return to Bonnie's house with him.
-Bo, Caboom, and the rest of the gang return and help the pair escape, and Bo and Woody reconcile.
-Jessie rallies Bonnie's toys to use the RV to drive back to the fair.
+Woody sends Forky to the RV and convinces Gabby to return to Bonnie with him.
+Bo and the rest of the gang return and help the pair escape, and Bo and Woody reconcile.
+Buzz and Jessie rally Bonnie's toys to use the RV to drive back to the fair.
 On the way, Gabby notices a lost child at the carnival and leaves the group to comfort her until the parents arrive; the girl takes Gabby with her.
-Woody is hesitant to leave Bo again; Buzz assures him that Bonnie will be okay without him.
-Woody shares an emotional goodbye with his friends and joins Bo as a "lost toy".
-Some time later, the "lost toys" travel with the carnival and help prize toys find owners, while Bonnie creates a companion for Forky from a plastic knife.
+Woody chooses to stay with Bo as a "lost toy" with Buzz's encouragement to live in happiness.
+Woody shares an emotional goodbye with his friends as they return to the RV and leave the fair.
+Some time later, the "lost toys" help prize toys find owners, while Bonnie creates a companion for Forky from a plastic knife.